 The Compensation Committee has the authority, in its sole discretion, to retain or obtain, at the expense of the Company, the advice of a compensation consultant, independent legal counsel or other adviser (each, a "compensation adviser").
-The Compensation Committee may select a compensation adviser only after taking and Nasdaq Listing Rules.
+The Compensation Committee may select a compensation adviser only after taking into consideration all factors relevant to the compensation adviser's independence from management, including the factors specified under applicable SEC rules and Nasdaq Listing Rules.
 The Compensation Committee is directly responsible for the appointment, compensation and oversight of the work of any compensation adviser retained by the Compensation Committee.
 It also has the authority, without further Board approval, to obtain, at the expense of the Company, advice and assistance from internal and external legal, accounting or other advisers as it deems advisable.
 The Compensation Committee can also form and delegate authority to subcommittees.

 The Compensation Committee has delegated to the Chief Executive Officer the authority to grant, modify and interpret the terms of stock awards to eligible participants (other than executive officers of the Company).
 Additionally, the Chief Executive Officer makes recommendations to the Compensation Committee regarding the compensation of the senior management team.
 His recommendations are based on input from the Executive Vice President of Human Resources and Labor Relations, her staff and the Compensation Committee's independent compensation consultant.
-The Compensation Committee has the authority to review, approve and revise these recommendations as it deems approvate.
+The Compensation Committee has the authority to review, approve and revise these recommendations as it deems appropriate.